-California is the most populous state in the country, with booming real estate markets in both the major cities and the more rural countrysides.
+California is the most populous state in the country, with booming real estate markets in both the major cities and more rural areas.
 But whether you own a townhouse in San Francisco or a large suburban home outside of Los Angeles, you likely have two or three neighbors around your property.
 Under California law, these neighbors could gain possession of parts of your property under a legal doctrine known as adverse possession.

 Adverse possession essentially allows a trespasser onto a piece of land to gain ownership of that land if the true owner fails to object within a certain period of time and if the trespasser pays faithful property taxes on the subject land.

 Of course, there are hurdles to clear before someone can claim a piece of your California land using this theory.
 For one, the burden of proof is on the trespasser.
 In other words, if you hold legal title to a piece of land, you are its presumed owner until and unless the adverse possessor can come up with enough compelling evidence and arguments to convince a judge to give him or her ownership over all or a portion of it; most likely in the context of you suing to oust that person.

 In the Golden State, a combination of statutory language and court decisions dictate the elements that a trespasser must establish in order to prove adverse possession.
 As in most states, adverse possession in California is established from the nature of a trespasser's possession and the length of time the person possesses the land.

-If the trespass continues, you may want to consult a lawyer and bring an action to quiet title.
+If the trespass continues, you might want to consult a lawyer and bring an action to quiet title.
 This is a legal method for determining the rightful owner of land.